Introduction

 - ✓ Everything in Free

 Monthly response counts reset at the start of each calendar month.
-If a free account reaches 200 responses mid-month, subsequent Save requests will return a monthly_limit_reached error and no further data will be recorded until the next month.
+If a free account reaches 60 responses mid-month, subsequent saves will return a monthly_limit_reached error and no further data will be recorded until the next month.